36 Must See Places in New York

 - Comfortable walking shoes but make them stylish.
 These Madewell Sneakers are not only comfortable but they are cute as well so it’s a win-win.
 I can walk in them all day with no issues.

 - Elevated basics.
 New Yorkers tend to dress very casually with elevated basics.
-I always find the best basics at Free People, Abercrombie, and HM.
+I always find the best basics at Free People and Abercrombie.
 It’s nice to have some neutral tees handy during your stay.

 - A chic leather jacket will help you blend in with the locals.
-I love this leather jacket from Revolve – it’s not only affordable but it’s chic as well.
+I love this leather jacket from Revolve – it’s not only affordable but the oversized look is so chic.
+Pair it with classic denim and you’ll blend right in with the New Yorkers.

 Thanks for reading my “36 Must See Places in New York”.
 If you’re headed there during the holidays check out my Christmas Activities in NYC post.
 Finally, forget to check out more of my USA travel guides!